tea7010/MyLearning/english/writing.md

 * I am tired as I got up early this morning.
 I lost a bit of confident of speaking english becuase I notices lots of grammer mistakes when it comes to asking questions.
 The order of verbs and subject of question forms make me drive nuts.
 * I’m tired because I got up early this morning.
 I lost a bit of confidence in my English speaking skills today because I noticed a lot of grammar mistakes when asking questions.
 The word order of verbs and subjects in question forms drives me nuts!

+* It's been raining since last week and I, probably not only me but everybody is fed up with this weather.
+It seems to be it will be a good weather next weekend, I am plannign to go camping with my family.
+I also want to try fossicking that is to find jem stones.
+* It’s been raining since last week, and I’m probably not the only one—everyone must be fed up with this weather.
+It looks like the weather will be good next weekend, so I’m planning to go camping with my family.
+I also want to try fossicking, which is searching for gemstones.